 It is worth noting that all your rents will be subject to the 20% VAT charge, not just those collected above the VAT registration threshold.

 Unfortunately, this is problematic in the world of Furnished Holiday Lets because it simply makes your pricing uncompetitive.
 There are many reports of people struggling to rent their holiday homes once they reach this point and of some simply shutting up their holiday let to avoid the additional income that would take them over the VAT threshold.

-Being registered for VAT carries with it specific reporting requirements and record-keeping and there is more information about this here.
+When you are registered for VAT, it carries with it specific reporting requirements and record-keeping.
+You can find more information about this here.